LT-IntroToAI-SY2324/intro-to-python-mewong1/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+I think python might be a little easier to use than java in the long run.
+I think the syntax makes sense.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
-Python seems a little more simple than
+Python seems a little more simple than java.
+The logic is the same but the syntax is different.
+This includes differences in sues of semi colons and colons, indents, etc.

 3. What are some things that you learned through this assignment?
+I learned how to use loops and if statements in python.
+I became more familiarized with the syntax and also refreshed some of my moding skills.